quangduy201/cafe-application/README.md

 ## Installation
 To install the Cafe Management application, follow these steps:
-- Clone the repository to your local machine.
+- Clone the repository to your local machine (VSCode is recommended).
+- Open a terminal at the project folder and type this: `python ./setup.py` to create a virtual environment (venv)
+- Activate the venv: `./venv/Scripts/activate`
 - Install the required dependencies: `pip install -r requirements.txt`
 - Create a MySQL database named `cafe_management` and run this [`SQL`](cafe_application/database/cafe_db.sql) file.
 - Configure this [`MySQL`](cafe_application/src/DAL/MySQL.py) class to connect to your MySQL database.